Module Descriptors

 Module Details

-1. On completion of this module you will be able to identify the diverse roles of Biologists and begin to assess their global importance.
+1. On completion of this module you will be able to identify the diverse roles of Biomedical Scientists and begin to assess their global importance.

 Knowledge and Understanding